ScottLogic/blog/_posts/2024-09-23-intro-finos-ccc.md

 * A Path Towards Common Implementation
 * A Path Towards Certification

-or a more detailed explanation of each project goal and how they are achieved, please refer to the [README.md](https://github.com/finos/common-cloud-controls) file in the project's GitHub repository.
+For a more detailed explanation of each project goal and how they are achieved, please refer to the [README.md](https://github.com/finos/common-cloud-controls) file in the project's GitHub repository.

 ## Timeline and Contributors